tlacy/tlacy.github.io/README.md

 - `content.json` — Editable JSON used by `index.html` for hero, profile image, resume link, and passions.
 - `css/main.css` — Site styles.
 - `manage.html` — Local browser-based editor to edit `career.md` and `content.json` and download updated copies for manual commit.
-- `TomALacy.pdf` — Resume referenced from the hero section.
+- `TomALacy Resume.pdf` — Resume referenced from the hero section.
 - `img/` — Profile images and site images.
+- `mcp-server/` — **Model Context Protocol server** exposing career data and site content to AI assistants.

 ## How to edit
 1. Locally edit `content.json` and `career.md` using your editor, or open `manage.html` in a browser for a simple in-browser editor.